causal-agent/programble.github.io/resume.md

-I designed and implemented a replacement for the primary ETL providing time-sensitive state to a global real-time bidding system.
+I designed and implemented a replacement for the primary ETL providing time-sensitive state to a real-time bidding system.
-The design solved performance, correctness, and concurrency issues in the legacy system, and served as a strong example of Rust in the company.
+The design solved
+performance, correctness and concurrency issues in the legacy system.
-I vectorized a hash table implementation in a specialized key-value database service to take advantage of SIMD instruction sets and measured the performance increase with microbenchmarks.
+I vectorized a hash table implementation in a specialized key-value store to take advantage of SIMD.
 I set up fuzzing jobs
-for many Erlang NIFs written in C to try to find edge case crashes, which can bring down the BEAM.
+for many Erlang NIFs written in C, for which crashes can bring down the BEAM.
+I also designed schemas
+and database constraints
+to ensure data integrity.

 #### Software developer at Busbud, December 2013 – April 2015